Privacy Policy

 • Render — application hosting, PostgreSQL, and Redis (United States).

-• PostHog — product analytics.
+• PostHog — product analytics (PostHog Cloud, US region).

 • Apple APNs / Google FCM — delivering mobile push notifications.